amyles/coherence-workshop-handson/coherence-workshop-handson.md

 kubectl get po -n coherence-demo-ns -o wide -l coherenceRole=storage -w
 ```

-to view the pod being restarted by the Kubernetes controller.
+to view the pod being restarted by the Kubernetes controller (ctrl C to exit).
 In many cases the restart will be very quick and you may see that the primary-cluster-storage-0 pod is already running but will show an AGE of a few seconds.
 The application's UI should show the number of coherence servers drop to two, the data being re-partitioned to ensure every cache entry has a primary and backup copy on different cache servers, then a third coherence server reappearing and then the data being re-partitioned again.
 Ctrl-C to exit the command.

 ## Recovery from Node Failure